Key takeaways

 ByteDance Connection

 AIO Sandbox is maintained by the Agent Infra organization on GitHub, which is affiliated with ByteDance.
-ByteDance's UI-TARS-desktop project (29K+ stars) migrated from its internal sandbox to agent-infra/sandbox, providing a strong signal of internal adoption and continued investment.
+ByteDance's UI-TARS-desktop project (36K+ stars as of June 2026) migrated from its internal sandbox to agent-infra/sandbox, providing a strong signal of internal adoption and continued investment.

 This positions AIO Sandbox as a byproduct of ByteDance's broader AI agent infrastructure — not a startup product, but an internal tool open-sourced for community use.